White Oral Lesions

 What Are Congenital Lesions?

-Congenital lesions are lesions that are present at birth and may be noticed later during life like leucoderma, white sponge nevus, dyskeratosis congenita, and hereditary benign intraepithelial dyskeratosis.
+Congenital lesions are present at birth and may be noticed later in life, such as leukoderma, white sponge nevus, dyskeratosis congenita, and hereditary benign intraepithelial dyskeratosis.

-1) Leucoderma - It presents as a grey or white patch most commonly on the oral cavity mucosa.
-Wrinkles of the white patch disappear while stretching the oral mucosa.
+• Leukoderma: It presents as a grey or white patch, most commonly on the oral cavity mucosa.
+The wrinkles of the white patch disappear while stretching the oral mucosa.
 The most affected oral part is the buccal mucosa.

-2) White Sponge Nevus - It is presented after birth or in early childhood and even in adolescence.
-It takes the shape of raised, corrugated, white spongy plaques, which affect most commonly the oral mucosa, bilaterally.
+• White Sponge Nevus: It is present after birth, early childhood, and adolescence.
+It takes the shape of raised, corrugated, white, spongy plaques, most commonly affecting the oral mucosa bilaterally.
 It can also affect the soft palate, the floor of the mouth, and alveolar mucosa.
-White sponge nevus can cause difficulty in swallowing when it affects the esophagus.
+White sponge nevus can cause difficulty in swallowing when it involves the esophagus.

-3) Dyskeratosis Congenita - It is a bone marrow failure syndrome.
-So, it is a disease that affects many systems of the body.
-The most important oral manifestation here is bullae formation, followed by eruptions.
-Dyskeratosis congenita is also presented by developmental delay, liver failure, hypothyroidism, microcephaly, and many other manifestations.
+• Dyskeratosis Congenita: It is a bone marrow failure syndrome that affects many body systems.
+The most important oral manifestation is bullae formation, followed by eruptions.
+Dyskeratosis congenita is also characterized by developmental delay, liver failure, hypothyroidism, microcephaly, and many other manifestations.

-4) Hereditary Benign Intraepithelial Dyskeratosis - It is presented in childhood by the same manifestation of white sponge nevus, which is described before.
-It has raised corrugated white plaques and in addition to an ocular involvement in the form of white thick opaque gelatinous plaques on the mucous membrane lining the inner surface of the eyelids and the eyeball adjacent to the cornea.
-The lesion can also affect the cornea, producing blindness which needs an ophthalmology interference.
+• Hereditary Benign Intraepithelial Dyskeratosis: It is presented in childhood by the same manifestation of white sponge nevus described before.
+It has raised corrugated white plaques and, in addition to an ocular involvement in the form of thick white opaque gelatinous plaques on the mucous membrane lining the inner surface of the eyelids and the eyeball adjacent to the cornea.
+The lesion can also affect the cornea, producing blindness that needs an ophthalmology intervention.

 All the above-mentioned congenital lesions do not require any medical interference and are not premalignant except dyskeratosis congenita, which requires a bone marrow transplantation.
 Moreover, it has a thirty percent potential of malignant transformation into leukoplakia.